tjsullivan1/remote-mcp-apim-functions-python/README.md

 <!--
 ---
-name: Remote MCP  using Azure API Management (Experimental)
+name: Remote MCP  using Azure API Management
 description: Use Azure API Management as the AI Gateway for MCP Servers using Azure Functions
 page_type: sample
 languages: